Beltalon/hello-world/README.md

 # hello-world
 experimental repository
-learning linux and playing with R-pi to improve my skills at work.
+learning linux and playing with R-pi to improve my skills at work.> Stuff